Adam Montoya: The Paranormal Action Squad

 On November 2, 2016, Montoya announced he would co-star with Scott Robison and Evan Fong in a new YouTube Premium original series, The Paranormal Action Squad.
 The animated comedy aired on November 16, 2016.

 Break from content creation and return

-In 2018, Montoya slowed his YouTube video release rate from at least one video per week for most of his solo career to only releasing five videos in 2018.
+In 2018, Montoya slowed down producing YouTube videos, going from at least one video per week for most of his solo career to only releasing five videos in 2018.
 Montoya did not officially state anything about a permanent retirement, but in guest appearances on friends' videos, he discussed taking a break from YouTube and video creation to get "passive income up and running, whether I'm doing this or doing that [...] looking heavily into real estate".
 On August 29, 2020, during his return, he cited several reasons such as mental health and stress for his two-year absence.